doncit/jenkins-selenium-java/README.md

    12. Click "OK".

       ![credentials-final.png](images/credentials-final.png)
-6. Go back to the main Jenkins page.
+7. Go back to the main Jenkins page.
-7. Run the "Tests" build.
+8. Run the "Tests" build.

 ## Observe it

 If you would like to watch test execution, you can go to `http://localhost:7900/` with password `secret`.

+## Tear it down

+Run `docker-compose down` to clean everything up.